SysKitTeam/docs-monitor/requirements/pre-installation-requirements.md

 ---
-title: Pre-Installation Requirements
-desription: >-
-  This article gives you an overview of the steps you will need to perform in order to prepare your server environment for the SysKit Monitor installation.
+description: This article gives you an overview of the steps you will need to perform in order to prepare your server environment for the SysKit Monitor installation.
-author: Andrea Budisa
-date: 26/5/2017
 ---

 # Pre Installation Requirements